dsc-courses/dsc106-2025-wi/syllabus.md

    Participation will be tracked using an online form given during class and discussion.

-2. **Share and critique at least 1 interesting data visualization on Ed under the [Critiques][Critiques] category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
+2. **Share and critique at least 1 interesting data visualization on Ed under the Critiques category that hasn't already been shared during class, labs, or projects.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
 The three paragraphs should: